sldeaals/sldeaals/README.md

 - [Energo App](https://energo.app/) - An energy management application.

 ## Experience
+Throughout my career, I've held roles as a team leader, mentor, and project manager.
+With over 5 years of experience, I've specialized as a full-stack developer, with a primary focus on backend development, supplemented by over 3 years of frontend development expertise.
+My professional journey has predominantly involved collaboration with SaaS companies.
+Since 2019, I've transitioned to remote work, occasionally adopting a hybrid model when needed.
 I have experience working in diverse teams ranging from 5 to 30+ people, where collaboration and support are paramount.
-My work has taken me to different countries, including the Dominican Republic, Russia, Ukraine, the UAE, and Colombia, where I have physically worked.
-Additionally, I have collaborated with teams based in Chile, Argentina, and the United States remotely.
+My work has taken me to different countries, including the Dominican Republic, Russia, Ukraine, the UAE, and Colombia, where I have worked physically.
+Additionally, I have collaborated with teams based remotely in Chile, Argentina, and the United States.

 ## Crypto Enthusiast
-I am deeply passionate about cryptocurrency, which is currently my favorite niche.
+I am deeply passionate about cryptocurrency, currently my favorite niche.
 I am actively studying technologies such as blockchain, smart contracts, Ethereum, Bitcoin, and more.
-I am focused on developing DApps, crypto payments gateways, digital wallets, trading platforms, and other innovative solutions.
+My focus is on developing DApps, crypto payment gateways, digital wallets, trading platforms, and other innovative solutions.

 <p align="center">
   <img src="https://img.shields.io/badge/Blockchain-121D33?style=for-the-badge&logo=blockchain.com&logoColor=white" alt="Blockchain">